arthii17/Multi-Label-Classification-Eurlex/README.md

 The main challenge in multi label classification is that regular classification methods cannot be employed since several labels could be possibly assigned to a single document.
 Incorporating a model that could perform well in this scenario of large-scale legal domain was the major motive.

-Exploratory Analysis of EurLex Dataset:
+Exploratory Analysis of EurLex Dataset-
 Frequently Used labels:
 ![image](https://github.com/arthii17/Multi-Label-Classification-Eurlex/blob/main/Charts/Frequent_Labels.JPG)

 Number of labels assigned to documents:
 ![image](https://github.com/arthii17/Multi-Label-Classification-Eurlex/blob/main/Charts/Labels.JPG)